 As a convention that focuses heavily on our attendees, we have been working hard to make Sakura-Con 2022 the safest event for everyone.
 Our safety precautions are an ongoing conversation involving our venue, local guidance, and the conditions of the pandemic.
 Our requirements are subject to change up until the convention.

-- Vaccination cards and negative test results should match the ID.
+- Vaccination cards and laboratory-issued negative test results must match the government-issued photo ID.